telliott99/PythonQuickies/arg_list.md

 #### Variable length argument list

-For the SHA project I wanted to wrap Python bit-wise operations in a named function, because I thought it might be clearer.
+For the SHA project I wanted to wrap Python bit-wise operations in named functions, because I thought it might be clearer.
 So I did something like this:

 ```
 def AND(*args):